phosae/rust-hands-on/impl-go-httphandler-in-rust.md

 }
 ```
 ## make SvcHandler Trait generic
 Based on previous toy `SvcHandler Trait`, let's make a more generic version.
-New goals here are:
+New goals this time are:
 - import new argument `Context` to carry variables include URL path parameter or some other framework info.
 Though I know there's some thread-local solution in Rust, this time we just mimic Golang
-- turn `Svc` to generic parameter `STRUCT`, so the handler can be method for any struct
+- turn `Svc` to generic parameter `STRUCT`, so the handler can wrap from method for any struct
 - make handler can be passed between different threads

 ```